Data Uniformity Improves Training Efficiency and More, with a Convergence Framework Beyond the NTK Regime: Introduction

 \section{Introduction}

 Data selection is fundamental to a lot of applications including large language models (LLMs) \citep{albalak2024a,zhao2023survey,chang2024survey}, such as TeaMs-RL \citep{guteams} and WizardLM \citep{xu2024wizardlm}.
-One main difficulty of data selection is that it is often tailored to specific tasks.
-Therefore, it is crucial to establish general and applicable rules to guide the data selection process.
-Existing rules include improving data quality and data diversity \citep{muennighoff2025s1, albalak2024a, guteams}, which have been widely studied and are recognized for their positive impact on model performance.
+One main difficulty of data selection is that it is often tailored to specific tasks, which highlights the need for general and widely applicable rules to guide the data selection process.
+Existing rules include improving data quality and data diversity \citep{muennighoff2025s1, albalak2024a, guteams}, which have been widely studied and are recognized for their positive impact on model performance \citep[etc.]{guteams, ba2024does, gong2019diversity}.
 However, data selection is still a challenging problem that calls for more quantitative and broadly applicable principles.

-Regarding the role of data, existing results from approximation theory suggest that uniform sampling exhibits near-optimal behavior under many circumstances. \citet{krieg2022recovery} showed that i.i.d. random sampling achieves optimal convergence rates, and \citet{krieg2024random} further proved that uniform sampling is asymptotically as effective as optimal deterministic schemes for approximating Sobolev functions.
-In the context of learning, \citet{dong2024sketchy} further demonstrated in Proposition 2.1 that uniform sampling yields near-optimal generalization in low-dimensional linear probing scenarios.
-These results collectively highlight that uniform sampling, despite its simplicity, is efficient for function approximation and learning.

-Motivated by the above theoretical results, we wonder whether selecting data to be more uniformly distributed can benefit training and lead to improved generalization performance, particularly in the absence of prior information for complicated tasks.
+Regarding the role of data, existing results from approximation theory suggest that uniform sampling exhibits near-optimal behavior under many circumstances. \citet{krieg2022recovery} showed that i.i.d. random sampling achieves optimal convergence rates, and \citet{krieg2024random} proved that uniform sampling is asymptotically as effective as optimal deterministic schemes for Sobolev functions.
+In the context of learning, \citet{dong2024sketchy} further demonstrated that uniform sampling yields near-optimal generalization in low-dimensional linear probing.
+These results collectively emphasize the efficiency of uniform sampling, despite its simplicity.
+Motivated by these results, we wonder whether selecting data to be more uniformly distributed can benefit training and lead to improved generalization performance for complicated tasks.

-In this paper, we unveil that selecting more uniform data would accelerate training and and achieve performance comparable to using a larger dataset.
-More precisely, we characterize the effect of data uniformity through the minimum distance between input data points, denoted by $h_{\min}$, both theoretically and experimentally: \begin{itemize} \item We prove the relationship between the uniformity of data and the minimum distance $h_{\min}$ (Section~\ref{subsec:min_distance_vs_biased_distribution}): more uniform (less biased) distribution leads to larger $h_{\min}$.